iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 > I haven't been able to report for days because I can't get past the long Covid questionnaire.
 Please can you offer the option to say I haven't had Covid and close it, or allow me to skip the survey altogether so that I can tell you how I am.<br> :date: __2021-06-11 17:50:29__

 > What is going on.
 It asks me if I have had long Covid and there is no option to say No. The only option is Yes or unsure.
 A strange design choice for a survey.<br> :date: __2021-06-11 10:54:53__

-> The new long covid question is stopping me from daily reporting.
-I answer the standard questions before reaching the long covid one off question.
-It asks me if I've had covid but there is no option to say no. If I select unsure, I'm asked about the symptoms.
-I haven't had covid but can't say no to bypass the question so my daily report isn't sent.<br> :date: __2021-06-11 09:37:11__

-> The latest covid-19 one off questionnaire does not make sense.
-Like one or two others on here, I cannot exit the questionnaire even though I have never had Covid to the best of my knowledge<br> :date: __2021-06-10 15:37:54__

-> A great source of genuine info and advice on Covid 19 it's a gigantic group app with around 4.5M people contributing their Covid symptoms that helps scientists help Govt to develop strategies for dealing with Covid.
-Do a good deed and join in - it only takes a minute a day.
-I've brought my review down from 5* to 3*, because the data downloads in the app on my Samsung S9+ are .bin files, not .pdfs and I can't find a way to read them.
-I have complained, but the response I received was that it was working for them, tough.
-Despite this, it is still worth putting the data in on a daily basis and helping to populate the report sent to Govt, even if I can't see it myself<br> :date: __2021-06-09 17:55:51__